 The Hotel Edouard 7’s distinctive symphony of styles and colours is fittingly complemented by an outstanding dining repertoire.
-At the piano, chef Christophe Hay, assisted by Rémy Fourmeaux, gives a virtuoso performance.
+At the piano, chef Rémy Fourmeaux, assisted by his under-chef, gives a virtuoso performance.
 Demonstrating both talent and daring, his creations blend tradition with innovation.
 “Light and inventive cooking, focusing on the product and its identity,” he explains.

 Meat and fish are sourced exclusively from local producers, while fruit and vegetables are derived from organic farming.
 His menu changes with the seasons, adapting to both modern demands and the restaurant’s location.
 As illustrated by some rapidly executed dishes for lunchtime diners and opening hours aligned with those of the Opéra Garnier and Comédie Francaise.

 Housed in a ‘Haussman’ style building, the Hotel Edouard 7’s 69 bedrooms and suites are divided over three “Couture” floors and four “Edouard VII” floors.
 Like a fairy tale ballet, the Couture rooms take on different forms and colours.
 They offer five distinctive atmospheres, with themes continuing from bedroom to bathroom.